 Fact

 Every year, hundreds of children age 17 and under gain access to a gun and unintentionally shoot themselves or someone else—sometimes fatally.
+Nearly one in three of these shooters are ages five and younger.

 Myth

-The only way to stop a bad guy with a gun is a good guy with a gun.
+The only way to stop a bad guy with a gun, is a good guy with a gun.

 Fact